rsocket/rsocket/FAQ.md

 #### Prioritization, QoS, OOB

 Prioritization, QoS, OOB is allowed with metadata, app-level logic and app control of emission.
 RSocket does not enforce a queuing model, nor an emission model, nor a processing model.
 To be effective with QoS, it would need to control all aspects.
-This is not realistically possible without cooperation from the app logic as well as the underlying network layer (which would be a huge layering violation as well).
+This is not realistically possible without cooperation from the app logic as well as the underlying network layer.
 It's the same reason why HTTP/2 does not go into that area either and simply provides a means to express intent.
 With metadata, RSocket doesn't even need to do that.

 #### Why is cancellation required?